Optimize End-User Experiences to Improve Marketing Strategy

 Look at a site like Facebook as a prime example of this concept in action.
-Even though the site is used by hundreds of millions of people all over the world, the site itself still loads even even the slowest browsers in just a few quick seconds.
+Even though the site is used by hundreds of millions of people all over the world, the site itself still loads even the slowest browsers in just a few quick seconds.
 Facebook employs a novel system of caching that displays the visual structure of the web app near-instantly, while the dynamic timeline content is still on its way.
-This keeps people engaged, which keeps them on the site and improves long term engagement.
+This keeps people engaged, which keeps them on the site and improves long-term engagement.

-Improving the speed of your site can improve the total amount of time spent on your site, improve bounce rate and will have positive effects on other metrics that will all go a long way towards improving your marketing strategy.
+Improving the speed of your site can improve the total amount of time spent on your site, improve bounce rate, and will have positive effects on other metrics that will all go a long way towards improving your marketing strategy.

 Create a shareable experience

 Identification is an important quality of the end-user experience because it gives you the ability to communicate your brand persona to others.
 To accomplish this goal through the optimization process, you need to give end-users the ability to express themselves without ever leaving your site.
 If you build the ability to share into your site, you’ll be generating higher amounts of traffic as people pass your content naturally around the Internet.
-Users don’t want to have to manually build a link themselves to share your content on Facebook as it takes too long.
+Users don’t want to have to manually build a link themselves to share their content on Facebook as it takes too long.
 If you provide them with a simple button to click to accomplish the same thing, however, they’re much more likely to engage in that type of activity and generate new traffic and lead opportunities as a result.

 Personalize their visit

 Content personalization is another way to create a personal experience for end-users.
 Amazon is a great example of this strategy.
 When you log back into their application, you are greeted with a list of products that you may like, based on your past shopping habits.
-Tailoring an end-user’s experience on your application based on their previous interactions will create a lasting impression and emotional connection for them.
-Offering personalized content (“Hey Tina, thanks for visiting us again!”), custom shopping suggestions, and other behavioral-based content will impress your end-users and keep them coming back to your online application.
+Tailoring an end user’s experience on your application based on their previous interactions will create a lasting impression and emotional connection for them.
+Offering personalized content (“Hey Tina, thanks for visiting us again!”), custom shopping suggestions and other behavioral-based content will impress your end-users and keep them coming back to your online application.